 Essential information for people who smoke

 COVID-19 is a virus that causes respiratory disease.
-If you smoke, you are more vulnerable to respiratory disease.
+If you smoke, you are at higher risk of respiratory disease.
 Now is a good time for you to stop smoking.

 How COVID-19 impacts your health if you smoke